ashaniray/go4git/tools/README.md

 ```

 ### showindex
-Displays the contents from pack-index file for a given index or an object hash
+Displays the contents from pack-index file for a given index or an object hash.
+"-c" option displays the number of objects in the index file

 #### Usage
 ```
+$ showindex -c=true <index-file>
+479
+$ showindex <index-file>
+...contents of the index file...

 $ showindex -h 06041ea2909aadb02891e1d <index_file>

-$ showindex -i 3 <index_file>
 ```
-If both -i and -h is provided, -h option will take precedence
+If both -h and -c is provided, -c option will take precedence

 Compare with
 ```